-Mount Vernon Nazarene University does not discriminate on the basis if sex in our education programs or activities, which includes employment and admissions.
+Mount Vernon Nazarene University does not discriminate on the basis of sex in its educational programs or activities, which includes employment and admissions.
 Discrimination based on sex, including sexual harassment, is prohibited under Title IX.
 The University's grievance procedure adopted under Title IX can be found at www.mvnu.edu/titleix.
-Complaints against a person in the United States can be made to the Title IX Coordinator and/or the Office for Civil Rights.
+Complaints against a person in the United States can be made to the Title IX Coordinator and/or the Office of Civil Rights.